Mobile web design explained

 When a new client approaches us regarding web design it’s often common for them to not consider mobile web design.
 Usually the focus has been solely on getting a new website launched as soon as possible.
 However recently we have noticed many new clients realising the importance of a mobile friendly website.

 So when a user visits your site on a mobile device, your website reformats itself so that the content is readable without having to zoom in.
 Content is laid out in a clear and accessible way and any call to actions (buttons or links) are big enough to be tapped without accidentally clicking on something else.
+On most websites you’ll see today, there will also be some sort of live chat feature too, perhaps something designed by Rasa, so a consumer can message the company at any time and find the results they’re looking for.
+These types of features will also reformat so that the chat doesn’t cover the whole screen and website users can still navigate the website using other features.

 This gives the user a pleasant user experience and when you want users to be viewing your content you’ll want to keep them interested and not have them turn away in frustration.